aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/set-visio-shape-s-xform-line-and-fill-data/_index.md

 #### **Line Data Programming Sample**
 The following piece of code updates the line data of shape.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-SetLineData-SetLineData.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-SetLineData-SetLineData.java" >}}
 ## **Set Visio Shape's Fill Data**
 Shapes can be formatted in several ways.
 This topic describes how to specify a shape's fill.